which flu is worse a or b, bon secours hampton roads

 Both influenza A and B strains are included in the seasonal flu vaccine, which is updated annually based on predictions about the most common strains for that flu season.
 Flu vaccines remain the most effective preventative measure, which is why it is so important to get one every year!

 And for those that do end up getting sick this flu season, antiviral medications, such as oseltamivir (Tamiflu), are effective for both influenza A and B when taken early in the illness.
-These drugs can reduce symptoms, shorten the duration of the illness, and decrease the risk of severe complications.
+These drugs can reduce symptoms, shorten the duration of the illness and decrease the risk of severe complications

 If antivirals aren’t an option for you, over-the-counter medicines, like acetaminophen and ibuprofen, can help you manage any discomfort with symptoms such as fever and body aches.
-Also, makes sure you are drinking plenty of fluids and getting lots of rest.
+Also, make sure you are drinking plenty of fluids and getting lots of rest.

 So, which flu is worse, A or B?
 As you can see, it’s a complicated answer that depends on a lot of different factors!
 The most important thing you can do this flu season to help keep everyone safe is to practice prevention methods such as handwashing, getting your flu shot and staying home when you are under the weather.